Understanding and Addressing Cyberbullying in Children: A Guide for Parents and Educators

 For Parents

-- Set Digital Boundaries: Limit screen time and monitor apps.
+Establish Digital Boundaries by Limiting screen time and monitoring apps.

-- Teach Kindness Online: Ask, “Would you say this face-to-face?”
+Encourage Kindness Online by asking,“would you say this face-to-face?”

-- Use Parental Controls: Block harmful sites and track activity.
+Implement Parental Controls to block harmful sites and monitor activity.

 For Educators